-- Coordinated community response (CCR) activities Select all agencies/organizations that the STOP Program-funded agency provided referrals to/received referrals from, met with, or engaged in consultation with during the current reporting period.
-If STOP Program-funded staff participated in a task force or work group, check all attendees. - 2.
-Use the space to discuss the effectiveness of CCR activities funded or supported by your STOP Program subgrant and to provide any additional information you would like to share about your CCR activities.
+1. Coordinated community response (CCR) activities

+Select all agencies/organizations that the STOP Program-funded agency provided referrals to/received referrals from, met with, or engaged in consultation with during the current reporting period.
+If STOP Program-funded staff participated in a task force or work group, check all attendees.

+2. Use the space to discuss the effectiveness of CCR activities funded or supported by your STOP Program subgrant and to provide any additional information you would like to share about your CCR activities.

-Some examples of topics that could be addressed here include: - What relationships with other agencies/organizations is the STOP Programfunded agency trying to improve or enhance? - What changes is the subgrantee hoping to see within the community because of coordinated community response efforts? - What systemic issues have been identified as areas for improvement in this community?
+- What relationships with other agencies/organizations is the STOP Program-funded agency trying to improve or enhance? - What changes is the subgrantee hoping to see within the community because of coordinated community response efforts? - What systemic issues have been identified as areas for improvement in this community?